MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 ## Scoring a Data Set with Your Model

 We can use the estimated logistic regression model to create scores for another data set with the same independent variables.
-We will need to specify two new data sources: the new input data set to be scored, and a new table in the Teradata Database for the results.
+We need to specify two new data sources: the new input data set to be scored, and a new table in the Teradata Database for the results.

 	tdQuery <- "SELECT * FROM ccFraudScore10"
 	teradataScoreDS <- RxTeradata(connectionString = tdConnString,